dotnet/mbmlbook/README.md

         * Views - additional [Glo](GLO.md) views needed for specific chapter.
 Not included in compilation when targeting .Net Core.
         * Contents.cs - static type that has constants for the name of the chapter and all the sections within the chapter
         * Program.cs
     * 3\.
 Meeting Your Match
-		* Similar layout to chapter 2.
+        * This chapter and the remaining chapters have similar layout to chapter 2.
+    * 4\.
+Uncluttering Your Inbox
     * MBMLCommon/ -  a number of utility classes shared by different projects including
         * Outputter.cs - class that encapsulates outputting objects, so that the code for chapters can output results in a platform-agnostic way.
 Also exposes methods for saving outputs to .objml files.
     * MBMLViews - additional [Glo](GLO.md) views shared among the chapters.
 * test/ - projects with unit tests